Gvaldes93/shopping-cart/Readme.md

 ## Shopping Cart
-Shopping cart API.
-A Node Express application with Typescript Jest as test runner, written in ES6 and transpiled with Babel.
+A Node/Express application server with Typescript, Jest as test runner, express-session and written in ES6 and transpiled with Babel.
+This app uses express-session to keep state of the cart between requests, notice no store is specified for this, consider utilising a store as for example redis for a production environment.
+Business logic was developed by using TDD approach.
+You can run test with the command `npm test`.

 ### Quickstart
-build the docker image by running `docker build -t shoppingapp .` This will run test and build the image.
+Build the docker image by running `docker build -t shoppingapp .` This will run test and build the image.
 Start the docker image with `docker run -p 3000:3000 shoppingapp`

 ### API
-The API was built following HATEOAS methodologies.
-You can explore the api here __http://localhost:3000/api - GET__
+The API was built following HATEOAS.
+To start, explore the API:
+__http://localhost:3000/api - GET__

 #### Products Endpoint